This section gives us advanced knowledge about crypto

 Algo-Stables: This includes algorithmic coins & stablecoins

-Bridges: These are protocols that bridge cryptos from one blockchain network to another.
+Bridges: These are protocols that bridge cryptos from one blockchain

 Collateralized Debt Position (CDP): These are protocols that mint their own stablecoins using collateral.